Recently, we covered the advantages of memory foam mattresses, of which there are many.

 If you get a pure foam mattress or a basic spring mattress, there’s only so much you can customize.
 But with a hybrid mattress, you can truly find a mattress that feels like it was made for you.

-For the core, you can opt for pocket-coil springs or a classic innerspring system (though most use pocket-coils these days).
+For the core, you can opt for encase-coil springs or a classic innerspring system (though most use encased-coils these days).
 For the comfort layers, you can choose any combination of latex foam, memory foam, polyfoam or something else entirely.
 You can sometimes even add a pillow top or some other quilted cushioning as the topmost layer.

 Hybrid mattresses also offer a wider range of firmnesses — you can get one that’s as soft as a cotton ball or one that’s as firm as it gets.